spidermonkey2024/Magic-Square/README.md

 adding all elements of 1D array and dividing by four.
 If sum of each row, each column and each diagonal is equal to magic number, then 2D array is a magic square.

+All files are C++ code.
+This repository is part of a numerical programing series.